 Martha F Hilley

-Professor Martha Hilley joined the faculty of The University of Texas School of Music in 1982 as coordinator of group piano.
-In 1986, she became head of the keyboard division and served in that position until 1989.
-She served for five yesars as Associate Director of the School of Music as well as Director of Undergraduate Studies and was Chair of the 1999-2000 University of Texas Faculty Council.
+Martha Hilley joined the faculty of The University of Texas School of Music in 1982 as coordinator of group piano and a member of the piano pedagogy faculty.
+Over the next 36 years she served two years as head of the keyboard division, five years as Associate Director of the School of Music as well as two different five-year terms as Director of Undergraduate Studies.
+Martha retired from the Butler School of Music on August 31, 2019.

-Ms. Hilley has been an active participant in workshops, conferences and seminars on the international, national, state and local levels.
-She has been co-curriculum coordinator for the International Pedagogy Workshops in Italy, Belgium and Hawaii as well as pedagogy faculty for the Fairbanks Summer Arts Festival in Alaska and Tunghai University's Summer Keyboard Institute in Taichung, Taiwan.
+Over the last 49 years in higher education, Ms. Hilley has been an active participant in workshops, conferences and seminars on the international, national, state and local levels.
+She has been co-curriculum coordinator with Lynn Freeman Olson and presenter for the International Pedagogy Workshops in Italy, Belgium, Norway, Australia, Austria and Hawaii and served as pedagogy faculty for the Fairbanks Summer Arts Festival in Alaska and Tunghai University's Summer Keyboard Institute in Taichung, Taiwan.
+She was keynote speaker and presenter for the 2013 Encontro Internacional de Piano ed Grupo in Goiania, Brazil.
+In 2014, Hilley was fortunate enough to be an attendee at the Polofonia Conference held at the Royal Conservatory of the Hague ("The Musician as Creative Entrepreneur").
+In more recent years Martha has been a co-presenter at CEPROM, a pre-conference meeting to ISME and a co-presenter at the ISME Conference in Glasgow, Scotland.
+She was also a keynote speaker at the 2018 SEMPRE Conference in London, England.